CARL

 |Transition Salt Spring hosted a workshop on February 27th, 2023 Fire Risk Reduction in the Coastal Douglas-fir Biogeoclimatic Zone:A Practitioner’s Workshop The event brought together over seventy participants, including regional Fire Smart Coordinators, Fire Rescue, BC Wildfire Services, forest managers, and experts working in the CDF Zone.
 The many experts at the workshop spoke to…

-CARL, Fire and drought, Forests, Freshwater, Land Use, Past Events
+CARL, Fire and drought, Forests, Freshwater, Land Use, News

 Read More